casperUoS/DiscogScraperDesktop/README.md

 To download the Mac version of the app, click <a id="raw-url" href="https://raw.githubusercontent.com/casperUoS/DiscogScraperDesktop/main/macApp.zip">here</a>.

-Windows version should be out by the 12/08.
+To download the Windows version of the app, click <a id="raw-url" href="https://raw.githubusercontent.com/casperUoS/DiscogScraperDesktop/main/windowsApp.zip">here</a>.

 ## User guide